microsoft/vscode-docs/docs/getstarted/tips-and-tricks.md

 The Visual Studio Code team uses the Insiders version to test the latest features and bug fixes of VS Code.
 You can also use the Insiders version by [downloading it here](/insiders).

 * For Early Adopters - Insiders has the most recent code changes for users and extension authors to try out.
-* Frequent Builds - New builds everyday with the latest bug fixes and features.
+* Frequent Builds - New builds every day with the latest bug fixes and features.
 * Side-by-side install - Insiders installs next to the Stable build allowing you to use either independently.